Republic of Ireland Golf Tours

 The back nine feels like playing a different course from the front nine.
 The dunes are huge, and the routing between them is fabulous, with some big carries to plateau greens - but this is immense fun.

-Your welcome and hospitality are typically Irish: friendly and accommodating.
+Your welcome from all in the clubhouse and their wonderful hospitality, are just typically Irish, very friendly and accommodating.

 -

 Situated on a promontory jutting into Ballinskelligs Bay in the North Atlantic, Waterville Golf Links is in a spectacular location.
-You really need to concentrate to avoid being distracted by the views!
+Originally laid out in 1889 and with two redesigns since, it combines classic links elements with firm rolling fairways, sod-faced bunkers, and playing through the ever-changing coastal winds.
+Equally, you really need to keep focussed to avoid being distracted by the views!

 -

 It is difficult to know where to start when talking about the Old Head Links.
 It is a unique golfing experience set in one of the most awe-inspiring locations.
-The course is perched 300 feet up and routed on a headland that stretches two miles into the Atlantic Ocean.
+The course is perched 300 feet above the Atlantic and routed on a headland that stretches two miles into the Ocean.

-Strictly speaking, it is a hilltop course - not a links - and it is exposed to all that nature can throw at you.
-When you are there, you don’t really care whether it’s a links or not, as it is a truly unique golfing experience.
+Strictly speaking, it is a hilltop course, not a Links and it is exposed to all that nature can throw at you.
+When you are there, you don’t really care whether it’s a Links or not, as it is a truly unique golfing experience with nine breathtaking holes bordering the cliff tops.

 Tralee Golf Club, Ireland